astronomer/airflow-guides/guides/astronomer-docker-images.md

 ---
 title: "Astronomer Docker Images"
-description: "How Airflow differs from Oozie."
+description: "How to use the Astronomer Docker images"
 date: 2018-10-12T00:00:00.000Z
 slug: "astronomer-docker-images"
 tags: ["Docker"]